phayes/rsa-fdh/README.md

 1. When using the blind signature scheme, the signing key should only be used as part of RSA-FDH blind-signing.
 Key re-use for encryption or as part of other protocols can result in key disclosure.

 2. This project and it's dependencies have not undergone a security audit.
 The 1.0 version will not be released until it does.
+If you are interested in performing a security audit, please see this ticket: https://github.com/phayes/rsa-fdh/issues/1

 Regular signature scheme example
 --------------------------------